jamesaoverton/obi-assay-review/README.md

 # obi-assays

-This tool compares the proposed template table for OBI assays to existing assay classes in the OBI OWL file, and reports on differences in `reports/`.
+This tool compares the [OBI assay review 2016](https://docs.google.com/spreadsheets/d/16Jyn-LEXlSOdqAWlPIkaYCoq9SQIJPHeWPojSBEDppA/edit#gid=0) templates to existing assay classes in the OBI OWL file, and reports on differences in `reports/`.